opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

     if (!message) {               // hide Alert if message is empty
 ```

-> The type of our `ms` prop is inferred from the default value, so no need to specify its type here.
+Note: There's no need to specify the `ms` type with `export let ms:number = 3000` because TypeScript is already inferring it from its default value.

 Now we'll do the same for the MoreActions.svelte component.
-After adding the `lang='ts'` attribute, TypeScript will warn us about the `todos` prop and
+After adding the `lang='ts'` attribute, TypeScript will warn us about the `todos` prop and the `t` variable in the call to `todos.filter(t =>...)`

 ```shell
 Warn: Variable 'todos' implicitly has an 'any' type, but a better type may be inferred from usage. (ts)